 Plarn and awnings, such different materials sharing a synthetic heritage.
-This is story about an ongoing collaboration in Upcycling that makes up proud.
+This is a story about an ongoing collaboration in Upcycling that makes up proud.

 Here are two questions.

 Remember this little post we wrote on Upcycling a while ago?
 It was about a feasible, responsible and sustainable lifestyle that goes beyond recycling.
 The idea that everything starts with consumption and how change comes from the little things.
 Everything that goes in the 4Rs: reduce, refuse, reuse, recycle.
-Upcycling is a the creative child of the last two stages.
+Upcycling is the creative child of the last two stages.

 How about plarn then, do you know what it is?
 Plarn is the yarn made from plastic bags, a surprisingly cool material that addresses the waste created from the common and ubiquitous plastic bag.
 It can be used to crochet and weave an infinite amount of products and it works and looks great!